RobustoFramework/Robusto/components/robusto/conductor/README.md

 As there are no routers or other collision avoidance features in these kind of networks and lots of clients sending at the same time, the network may be congested by a lot of clients retrying to send, and receipts may be lost or data sent twice.

-Effectively, this means that about one client per second can report to the conductor.
+Effectively, this means that the thinking is that about one client per second can report to the conductor.
 While this might not seem very fast, it will (almost) guarantee that we don't get cascading errors.<br />
-(and if you wan't subsecond data resolution, you are using the wrong tech anyways..)
+_If you want subsecond data sample timing resolution, you will need an external clock, like the DS3231 for example._

 # Appendices